bigchaindb/BEPs/19/README.md

 }
 ```

+NOTE:
-NOTE: The `CREATE` transaction is signed using the private key generated and stored by Node `A`'s' Tendermint in `priv_validator.json`.
+- The `CREATE` transaction is signed using the private key generated and stored by Node `A`'s' Tendermint in `priv_validator.json`.
+- `type` indicates that the transaction is a `"election"`.
+- `name` indicates that validaton logic for this election.
+- `version` indicates version for the validation logic (i.e. `upsert-validator`) for this election.
+This field would be helpful when upgrading to new validation logic for the `upsert-validator` election to validate old elections when they are being replayed.
+- `args` necessary data to execute the action when an election has received majority vote.

 2. The `node_upsert_request_id` is then manually sent (via email or message) to rest of the nodes in the network.